Privacy Policy

 - Contacting support@508ministry.com

-- Sending written notice to our mailing address
+- Sending written notice to the Association mailing address

 10.4 Data Portability

-Export your data in standard formats using our data export tools available in your account dashboard.
+Members may export their data in standard formats using the data export tools available in the Member account dashboard.

 11. Children's Privacy